All Conditions & Treatments

 • maintain a resting bone state when the cycle of new bone growth and old bone removal are in balance (bone homeostasis)

-Causes of bone loss in people with lupus
+What can cause bone loss in people with lupus?

 Inflammation is only one of several factors contributing to bone loss in people with lupus.
 Others include: